We generate knowledge to dismantle the interlocking systems of oppression. Our scholarship is our activism.

 I was awarded my PhD in 2012 from the University of Sydney where my research looked at the discursive construction of banking CEOs during the global financial crisis.
 My research critiques how gender, race, and class sustain our enduring romance with leadership.

 In my 8½ years as an academic, I’ve published over 28 journal articles, one book, 8 book chapters, and counting.
-I currently serve as Associate Editor at Human Relations, Management Learning, and Equality, Diversity and Inclusion and I’m also on the editorial boards of Organization and Journal of Autoethnography.
+I currently serve as Associate Editor at Human Relations and Management Learning, and I’m also on the editorial boards of Organization and Journal of Autoethnography.

 I was once told I would never publish and that my career may as well be dead if I wanted to challenge white supremacy.
 I long for academia to become a place where emerging scholar-activists are profoundly respected and supported.